 A student on academic probation will remain on probation for a minimum of one semester.
 Students placed on academic probation are required to achieve a semester and cumulative grade point average of 2.00 or higher in the subsequent semester to avoid possible academic dismissal.
-If a student receives an unsatisfactory grade of 'C-' or less while on academic probation, the student's performance will be reviewed by the Academic Standards Committee and may recommend further action including dismissal.
+If a student receives a grade of 'C-' or less while on academic probation, the student's performance will be reviewed by the Academic Standards Committee and may recommend further action including dismissal.

-To be removed from academic probation, the student's performance will be reviewed by the Academic Standards Committee to determine if all probationary requirements have been met.
+To be removed from academic probation, the student's performance will be reviewed by the ADAA to determine if all probationary requirements have been met.
 If the student achieves a 2.00 or higher the succeeding semester and meets all probationary requirements set forth, he/she will be removed from academic probation.
-Furthermore, the student must maintain subsequent semester and cumulative grade point average totals at 2.00 or higher to remain off academic probation.